MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 11. Select **Save** and select **Go live** from the command bar.

 You are done!
-You have just created a Customer Journey in Dynamics 365 Marketing based on a Segment of customers which you brought in from Dynamics 365 Customer Insights.
+You have just created a Customer Journey in Dynamics 365 Customer Insights - Journeys based on a Segment of customers which you brought in from Dynamics 365 Customer Insights.